verhas/javageci/CONFIGURATION.md

 configured

 * `filter` filters the fields that are used from the `Config` class.
 * `builderName` is the name of the builder class.
-The default is `Builder`
+The default is
+    `Builder`
-* `builderFactory` the name of the static method that returns a new builder object.
+* `builderFactory` the name of the static method that returns a new
+    builder object.
 The default is `builder`.
 * `buildMethod` the name of the method that returns the generator instance after it was configured calling the chained builder methods.
 * `configAccess` the access modifier of the `config` field.
 The default value is `private`, but this may need to be `protected` in case the generator is created in part of some inheritance.
 An example is the accessor generator that uses this feature.
+* `generateImplementedKeys` can be set to `false` to avoid the generation of the `implementedKeys()` method.
+You should set this configuration parameter to `false` is you want to allow any configuration key to be used by the code generation.
+The usual behaviour is that this method returns the set of the configuration keys that can be used for the given generator and in case there is a typo in the configuration in the source code then it results an error message.